eibarra0/TGFITeX/README.md

 ### Description
 *TGFITeX LaTeX Template - Version 0.1 (July/2023)*

-**You can fork this repository to make your own dissertation based on this template.**

 This template is based on TMDEI Dissertation: LaTeX Template - Version 0.1 (Dec/2015) by Nuno Pereira and Paulo Baltarejo (DEI/ISEP), downloaded from [Overleaf](https://www.overleaf.com).
 Adapted to FI/UNA style by Enrique Ibarra.

 ### How do I get set up? ##